observation/euring/README.md

 ## EURING Reference Data

 This package ships with EURING reference data in `src/euring/data`.

-All EURING code tables follow the manual.
+- All EURING code tables follow the EURING Manual.
-Updates for species, schemes, places, and circumstances (as published by EURING) are fetched by a script and checked into the package.
+- EURING-published updates for species, schemes, places, and circumstances are curated and checked into the package.
-End users do not need to fetch data separately.
+- End users do not need to refresh data separately.

 ### Data definition